dustynitrate/tracetodon/README.md

 Now we sit back and wait... and if you check your bot's account at the scheduled time, you should see the posted toot!

-##What next?
+## What next?
 Well, you could just let your bot run on your local machine forever... but that also requires your machine being on/active, so might not be the most practical choice.
 But, hey, less-than-perfect and erratic bots also have their charm.

-However, if you were able to run through this tutorial successfully, you can get your bot hosted somewhere with little extra effort!
+However, if you were able to run through this extended readme successfully, you can get your bot hosted somewhere with little extra effort!
 Some of my favourite beginner-friendly options that offer a free or low-cost tier for hosting include:

 [PythonAnywhere](https://www.pythonanywhere.com).
 Free tier is just fine if you only want your bot posting once or twice a day, plus scheduled tasks makes setting the bot to run a breeze.